pythonanywhere/help_pages/articles/FastHTML.md

 Some important limitations to know about:

- * HTTPS is only available on default PythonAnywhere subdomains (e.g. `username.eu.pythonanywhere.com`)
+ * HTTPS is only available on default PythonAnywhere subdomains (e.g. `username.eu.pythonanywhere.com`).
- * There is no support for static file mappings
+ * There is no support for static file mappings.
- * There is no support for HTTP password
+ * There is no support for HTTP password.
- * There is no web UI for creating and managing ASGI websites -- it's API and command-line only
+ * There is no web UI for creating and managing ASGI websites -- it's API and command-line only.
  * We do not guarantee that the command line syntax and the API interface will remain the same.

 If you are brave enough to try it, here is a quick guide how to do it :-)

-# Prerequisites

 ## API token

+This help page explains how to manage your websites using our command-line tools rather than the API, but you'll need to generate an API token so that those tools know how to connect to PythonAnywhere.

-The first step when using the API is to get an API token -- this is what you use to authenticate yourself with our servers when using it.
-To do that, log in to PythonAnywhere, and go to the "Account" page using the link at the top right.
+To do that, log in to
+PythonAnywhere, and go to the "Account" page using the link at the top right.
 Click on the "API token" tab; if you don't already have a token, it will look like this: